-- (i) to review and recommend to the Board in consultation with Management and the Chairman of the Board, a framework of remuneration and to determine the specific remuneration packages and terms of employment for each of the Executive Directors and Senior Executives/Divisional Directors (those reporting directly to the Chairman of the Board) of the Group including those employees related to the Executive Directors and controlling shareholders of the Group; - (ii) to recommend to the Board in consultation with Management and the Chairman of the Board, the Company's Share Option Schemes or any long term incentive schemes which may be set up from time to time and to do all acts necessary in connection therewith: and - (iii) to carry out its duties in the manner that it deemed expedient, subject always to any regulations or restrictions that may be imposed upon the RC by the Board from time to time. - 1.
+- to review and recommend to the Board in consultation with management and the Chairman of the Board, a framework of remuneration and to determine the specific remuneration packages and terms of employment for each of the Executive Directors and Senior Executives/Divisional Directors (those reporting directly to the Chairman of the Board) of the Group including those employees related to the Executive Directors and controlling shareholders of the Group; - (ii) to recommend to the Board in consultation with management and the Chairman of the Board, the Company's Share Option Schemes or any long term incentive schemes which may be set up from time to time and to do all acts necessary in connection therewith; and - (iii) to carry out its duties in the manner that it deemed expedient, subject always to any regulations or restrictions that may be imposed upon the RC by the Board from time to time. - 1.
 Table shows breakdown of directors' remuneration (in percentage terms):

 Name of Directors Salary Bonus Fees Other Benefits Total

 % % % % %

-Andrew Ng Sung On 64 31 - 5 100
+Andrew Ng Sung On 63 31 - 6 100

-Richard Ku Yuk Hing 51 44 - 5 100
+Richard Ku Yuk Hing 86 6 - 8 100

-Hui Wing Sun 71 24 - 5 100
+Hui Wing Sun 90 2 - 8 100

-Lu Tse Wan 82 13 - 5 100
+Lu Tse Wan 88 5 - 7 100

-Tsang Kwan Lung 88 7 - 5 100
+Tsang Kwan Lung 86 7 - 7 100

-Raymond Wong Wai Kan 92 8 - - 100
+Raymond Wong Wai Kan - - - 100 100

-Cheng Wai Keung - - 100 - 100
+Cheng Wai Keung - - 96 4 100

-Phua Bah Lee - - 100 - 100
+Phua Bah Lee - - 96 4 100

-Harald E Kading - - 100 - 100
+Harald E Kading - - 96 4 100

-^{} excluding share options which are disclosed in the Report of the Directors
+Details of share options granted to Directors are disclosed in the Report of the Directors.